 You might want to know exactly how much fibre is in raspberries, which is essential for facilitating easy food digestion.
-Studies reveal that raspberry consists up to 7g (28%) per 100g raspberries.
-Taking raspberry juice also helps to prevent constipation, flatulence and stomachache.
+Several studies reveal that raspberry consists up to 7g (28%) per 100g raspberries.
+Taking raspberry juice also helps to prevent constipation, flatulence, and stomachache.

 Supports the Cardiovascular System